msaadnawaz/CarND/CarND-Vehicle-Detection/writeup.md

 The first problem I found was that my findcars function had different feature extraction than in training so the data was not getting correctly normalized hence showing huge number of false positives.
 Then, I had to do several iterations to find a color space with minimum false positives.
 With correction of findcars function and settling with YCrCb, I moved on to generate the complete pipeline with video output.

 Even after setting a threshold of false positives, I was still seeing a lot of them.
 Then, I started caching 10 recent boxes output.
 And then I added them to the heatmap and set a threshold on all the 10 recent and current boxes.
 This helped me in removing a lot of false positives but I was still getting some strong detections from bridge guardrails.
-Then I added the recent correctly detected labels as well to the heatmap to further reduce the false positives but this causes to lose the car when it is far from us.
+Then I added the recent correctly detected labels as well to the heatmap to further reduce the false positives but this caused to lose the car when it is far from us.

+Then I added 3 more scales to make total four sliding window searches.
+First on 32x32 windows only between pixels 400 to 528 on y-axis, second on 48x48 windows between pixels 400 to 560, third on 64x64 windows between pixels 400 to 592 and fourth on 96x96 windows between pixels 400 and 656.
+The idea for this was to be distinctly able to detect distant cars but also not add to false positives by searching small windows throughout the space.

 In the meanwhile, I tried several other ways to detect cars without false positives which didn't work (most of them).